BEST TOWNS AND CITIES IN THE US TO VISIT

 Recommended by Callan from Singapore´n Beyond

+You love it or hate LA.
+Los Angeles is a vibe more than a destination with a mixture of hipster, Hispanic, and hippy.
 It’s fun to walk along Malibu beach and dream of being rich and famous, but it’s as entertaining to see the lively characters along the Venice/Santa Monica strip.
 In fact, each beach has a life of its own.

 There is also so much culture to explore and so many sites to see.
 Rather than looking for the Hollywood sign, go for a walk around Runyon Canyon starting at Griffith Observatory.
 Admire some art at the Getty Museum or one of the many downtown galleries.
 The adventurers can explore Topanga State Park or hike Angeles National Forest.
 The old towns of Glendale and Pasadena are a pleasant surprise.